How to Handle an Employee Abusing Garden Leave

 2. You Have Children

-3. There’s Still Love and Willingness to Rebuild
+3. There Is Love and Willingness to Rebuild

-Sometimes, people do make terrible mistakes — and deeply regret them.
-With therapy, open communication, and clear boundaries, some marriages do come back stronger.
+Some people make terrible mistakes and truly regret them.
+With therapy, transparency, and firm boundaries, some marriages do recover.

 How to Rebuild After Infidelity

-• Set boundaries — no more contact with the third party, full honesty, and clear check-ins.
+• Set clear boundaries and stick to them.
+No contact with the third party, full honesty, and agreed check ins.

 Need Proof Before Confronting Them?

-If you suspect infidelity but don’t yet have solid proof, don’t confront blindly.
-Our experienced private detectives can help confirm the truth discreetly and legally.
-Whether you’re looking for peace of mind or preparing for a divorce case, evidence matters.
+If you suspect infidelity but lack evidence, do not confront blindly.
+Our experienced private detectives can confirm the truth discreetly and lawfully.
+Whether you want peace of mind or you are preparing for a divorce case, evidence matters.

 Related Articles